 All entries must be submitted online as JPEG files of no more than 5000 pixels on the longest side, and not more than 5MB in file size.
 This means that all digital entries must be taken at high resolution and resized (saved for web use).
 And if your entry is shot on film, you will need to scan the negative or transparency and submit the digital file.

 CAN PEOPLE SEE MY ENTRIES ON THE WEBSITE?

 All entries are confidential and work submitted will not be shown on the website.
 Only the finalist images will be shown on the website after the judging.

 We will ask you to provide a high resolution 300dpi file of minimum 10MB.
 If your series submission is shortlisted, the curator will select 5 images from the series to be exhibited.
 If your series submission is selected to be exhibited, but not shortlisted, the curator will select 1 image to represent your series in the exhibition.
 In either case, we will ask you to send us all of your series in high resolution, and we reserve the right to edit the selection that goes in the exhibition and exhibition catalogue.

 HOW CAN I FIND OUT THE RESULTS OF THE COMPETITION?

 All entrants will be informed if their image(s) has been chosen or not for the exhibition, and/or shortlisted for a prize.
 Exhibitors and shortlist will be announced on the website immediately after judging.
-The winners will not be announced until the award ceremony, held during the exhibition in September 2016.
+The winners will not be announced until the award ceremony, held during the exhibition in Autumn 2017.
 The winners will be announced shortly after on the competition website, relevant press material and social media.